hyrise/encoding_selection/README.md

 ```

 [^1]: Please view the results with a huge grain of salt, especially the DuckDB results.
-We are founding members of the DuckDB fan club Potsdam and thus wanted to include it.
+We are huge fans of DuckDB and thus wanted to include it.
 But the current benchmark script is probably an unfair comparison, as DuckDB's aim is more on single-user performance (i.e., data scientists/smartists).
 Hyrise's focus on concurrent OLTP/OLAP users.
 In a single-user-multiple-cores scenario, DuckDB performs significantly better.